 How many AEO articles per month do I need to see results?

 Volume matters because AI search engines favor fresh content and broader topical coverage.
 At a minimum, 8 to 10 articles per month focused on queries where your brand is absent gives AI search engines enough new material to reassess their recommendations.
 Loudmink's Starter plan (8 articles) hits this threshold.
-Gauge's Starter (3 articles) is below it.
-Higher volume plans (20 to 40 articles) accelerate results for competitive categories.
+Higher-volume plans accelerate results for competitive categories, whether that is Loudmink's Pro and Max (20 to 40 articles) or Gauge's $599 Growth (18 articles).